Open studio art exhibition | 2025

 Walter Watson

-Walter was born in Glasgow and spent his working life in the NHS in that city.
-On retiral, he moved to St Andrews and together with his wife, Margaret, ran a charity tearoom and gallery there for many years.
 Now retired again, Margaret and Walter have relocated to Oban and Walter has returned to painting.
-He is inspired by the interplay of light as it falls on face, flower or field although most of his work revolves around landscapes from Shetland to Italy.
+He is inspired by the interplay of light as it falls on face, flower or field.
+Most of his work revolves around landscapes from Shetland to Italy.